Breffni Park

 Breffni Park, known for sponsorship reasons as Kingspan Breffni, is a GAA stadium in Cavan, Ireland.
 It is the home of Cavan GAA.
 The ground has an overall capacity of about 25,030 with a 5,030 seated capacity.
-Breffni is the historic name for area of Cavan/Leitrim.
+Breffni is the historic name for the area of counties Cavan and Leitrim.
 Cavan is often referred to as the Breffni County.
 Kingspan Breffni is located on Park Lane to the south of Cavan town.
 Breffni Park hosted the first test in the 2006 Ladies' International Rules Series between Ireland and Australia.
 It also hosted the first test during the 2013 International Rules Series.

 History

 Breffni Park was opened in 1923.
 The opening was attended by Eoin O'Duffy who gave a speech calling on the GAA to "bring together all sections of the Irish people" to "save the youth of Ireland from the sea of moral degradation into which they were travelling".

 During the COVID-19 pandemic, Breffni Park was used as a drive-through test centre.